mbucchia/OpenXR-D3D12on11/README.md

 ## Limitations

-- This has only been tested with Windows Mixed Reality.
+- This has only been tested with Windows Mixed Reality and Varjo.
 - This has only been tested with NVIDIA.
 - This has been tested with the HelloXR sample app from Khronos and Flight Simulator 2020.